lfkeitel/asml-sim/README.md

 13 45
 ```

-Labels can be used anywhere a full byte memory location would be used.
+Labels can be used anywhere a full byte would be used.
 The syntax is `~labelName`:

 ```
-; Load the value in memory location 'data' (13) to register 1 11 ~data
+; Load the value in memory location 'data' (13) to register 1 LOADA %1 ~data

 :data
 13 42